Axillary web syndrome (AWS) is a side effect of breast cancer surgery. It can develop after the removal of the lymph nodes from the armpits.

 Doctors are not completely sure why some people develop it.
 One theory is that breast surgery may traumatize the blood vessels and connective tissue under the arm.
 This causes inflammation, which eventually hardens nearby soft tissue.

 Figures are unclear on how common AWS is.
-A 2019 journal article estimates that anywhere between 6% and 86% of people develop AWS after breast cancer surgery.
+A 2019 journal article estimates that

 Its authors put the wide range down to different types of surgery, varying lengths of follow-up treatment, and whether postoperative checkups looked for AWS symptoms.